RAPE RESPONSE SERVICES

 Find a safe place and call a person you trust.
 It can be a good friend or family member.

 Call us.
-A trained person will listen and help you figure out what to do next.
+A trained person will listen and talk you through some options.

 If you have not already done it, do not wash, bathe, go to the bathroom, change your clothes, smoke, eat or drink anything.
 Information can be collected from your body if you have a forensic exam (also known as a rape kit).
-Even if you’ve done any of these things, it is still a good idea to see a nurse or doctor for injuries, STIs, and pregnancy prevention.
+Even if you’ve done any of these things, you can still see a nurse or doctor for evidence collection, injuries, STIs, and pregnancy prevention.
 Go as soon as you can.
+An advocate will join you at the hospital to support you.

 You can still get help from a doctor or nurse even if you don’t tell the police.